Mr. Midnight: Beware the Monsters

 Mr. Midnight: Beware the Monsters is a Netflix series produced by Beach House Pictures.
 It is an adaptation of the popular Singaporean book series Mr. Midnight by James Lee.
 It premiered on 24 October 2022.

 Background

 The Mr. Midnight book series consists of 129 books, including 27 special edition copies.
-It is Asia's bestselling children's book series with over 3 million copies sold.
 The books have been translated into Burmese, Malay, Indonesian, and Chinese.

 Plot

 A group of detective friends solve strange, paranormal and extra-terrestrial occurrences in their town, Tanah Merah.
 They record their experiences in their blog titled "Mr. Midnight".